Grave of the Fireflies Anime Review

 Plot Synopsis

-In the latter part of World War II, a boy and his sister, orphaned when their mother is killed in the firebombing of Tokyo, are left to survive on their own in what remains of civilian life in Japan.
+In the latter part of World War II, a boy and his sister, orphaned when their mother is killed in a firebombing raid, are left to survive on their own in what remains of civilian life in Japan.
 As the situation grows progressively worse in the war, things deteriorate proportionally on the homefront.
-We follow Seita and Setsuko as they do their best to survive in the Japanese countryside, battling hunger, prejudice, and pride in their own personal battle.
+We follow Seita and Setsuko as they do their best to survive in the Japanese countryside, battling hunger, prejudice, and pride in their own personal war.

 Quick Review

-Grave of the Fireflies is a touching and extremely painful movie to watch, but it's not an idle tearjerker.
-This movie is direct, honest, thought provoking, and worth watching by anyone.
-Just make sure you're ready for it before you start.
+Grave of the Fireflies is a touching and extremely painful movie to watch, but it's not an idle tearjerker--it is direct, honest, thought provoking, and worth watching by anyone.
+Just make sure you're ready for it before you start; it has been said by many that it's a movie you can only bring yourself to watch once.

 Full Review

-Switch to Quick Review"Powerful," "moving," "touching," and "great" are words frequently used by people to describe movies, but this is one of the very few cases where they are most sincerely deserved.
-Roger Ebert, hardly known as one to heap undue praise on any movie, called Grave of the Fireflies "one of the greatest war movies ever made," and far from hyperbole, that's exactly the level of praise that accurately describes it.
+"Powerful," "moving," "touching," and "great" are words frequently used by people to describe movies, but this is one of the very few cases where they are most sincerely deserved.
+No less than Roger Ebert called Grave of the Fireflies "one of the greatest war movies ever made," and far from hyperbole, that's exactly the level of praise that accurately describes it.

-At first glance, one might get the idea that Grave of the Fireflies is some kind of anti-American propaganda.
+At first glance, one might get the idea that the story is intended as a kind of anti-American propaganda.
 In truth, it is nearly the opposite.
 Although the children fall victim to the hardships brought on by the war, no Americans ever appear, and they are rarely mentioned.
-If anything, on one level, this movie could be seen as a metaphor for the entire country of Japan during the war: fighting a losing battle, yet too stubbornly proud to admit defeat or accept help.
+If anything, the film could be seen as a metaphor for the entire country of Japan during the war: fighting a losing battle, yet too stubbornly proud to admit defeat and reach out for help.

 Even on the level of pure visual craftsmanship, Grave of the Fireflies is a masterwork.
-The animation, though extremely subdued, is fluid and surprisingly realistic; just watching the everyday acts animated in this movie gave me a new appreciation of animation as an art form.
+Being by studio Ghibli, it is no surprise that the character designs are reminiscent of those in other Ghibli films, and while it is otherwise quite different from their usual subject matter, the quality is not.
+The animation, though subdued, is fluid and surprisingly realistic; just watching the everyday actions onscreen gave me a new appreciation of animation as an art form.
 Try taking the time to really watch the animation in a few scenes--you might be surprised.
-The art is not spectacular, but is well done, and has a slightly old-fashioned style that works well.
-Being by studio Ghibli, it is no surprise that the character designs are reminiscent of those in other Ghibli movies.
+The art is not spectacular, but is well done, and has a slightly old-fashioned style that feels appropriate to the setting.

 Related Recommendations